shamshubham/Product-page-design/README.md

 # Product Page Design

-This project is a simple product page layout for an e-commerce website.
-It showcases a casual T-shirt with various sizes, colors, and an image gallery.
+🛒 **Elevate Your E-Commerce Experience** - This project presents a sleek and functional product page layout, perfect for showcasing a casual T-shirt on an e-commerce website.
+With an image gallery, detailed product information, and interactive options, this design enhances the online shopping experience.

 ## Table of Contents